 Our trip to Liverpool was a gift to my dad.
 When I revealed to him we were going to Liverpool, his first reaction was: Will we have an English breakfast?
 You might say this was actually our only plan: go to Liverpool and enjoy a full English breakfast.

-My dad had the big English breakfast and I took the small one.
+My dad had a big English breakfast and I took the small one.
 I was especially delighted with the tasteful warm bread.
 What a treat!

 12.00- 1.30 pm Visit Cathedral of Liverpool

-From the breakfast table we could look outside to the streets of Liverpool and we noticed a sign that directed us to the Cathedral of Liverpool.
-Neat little detail, this is the longest cathedral of Europe!
+From the breakfast table, we could look outside to the streets of Liverpool and we noticed a sign that directed us to the Cathedral of Liverpool.
+Neat little detail, this is the longest cathedral in Europe!
 Read more about the Cathedral of Liverpool and the Lady Chapel on my blog post.